-What is the market size, growth and margins for Expert Networks?
+What is the market size and growth of Expert Networks?

 At Inex One, we asked this question and realized that we would have to obtain the answer ourselves.
 The only reports available are behind paywalls and somewhat outdated.
 Now, we happen to be fond of investment research, so we took it on as if it were a due diligence project (minus the slide deck!).
 Let’s break down the question into smaller parts: